Patient education: High-fiber diet (Beyond the Basics)

 ●Soluble fiber consists of a group of substances that is made of carbohydrates and dissolves in water.
 Examples of foods that contain soluble fiber include fruits, oats, barley, and legumes (peas and beans).

 ●Insoluble fiber comes from plant cell walls and does not dissolve in water.
 Examples of foods that contain insoluble fiber include wheat, rye, and other grains.
 The traditional fiber, wheat bran, is a type of insoluble fiber.

 ●Dietary fiber is the sum of all soluble and insoluble fiber.

 BENEFITS OF A HIGH-FIBER DIET

 The health effects of a high-fiber may depend to some extent on the type of fiber eaten.
 However, the difference between the health effects of the two types of fiber are not very clear and may vary between individuals, so many providers encourage adding fiber in whatever way is easiest for the patient.

 There are several potential benefits of eating a diet with high-fiber content:

 ●Insoluble fiber (wheat bran, and some fruits and vegetables) has been recommended to treat digestive problems such as constipation, hemorrhoids, chronic diarrhea, and fecal incontinence.
 Fiber bulks the stool, making it softer and easier to pass.
 Fiber helps the stool pass regularly, although it is not a laxative.
-(See "Patient information: Constipation in adults (Beyond the Basics)" and "Patient information: Hemorrhoids (Beyond the Basics)" and "Patient information: Chronic diarrhea in adults (Beyond the Basics)".)
+(See "Patient education: Constipation in adults (Beyond the Basics)" and "Patient education: Hemorrhoids (Beyond the Basics)" and "Patient education: Chronic diarrhea in adults (Beyond the Basics)".)

 ●Soluble fiber (psyllium, pectin, wheat dextrin, and oat products) can reduce the risk of coronary artery disease and stroke by 40 to 50 percent (compared to a low fiber diet) [1,2].